General Argyres-Douglas Theory: AD points from 6d theory

 In all the cases, the order of pole of combining singularity is simply the sum of original two.
 Let's having some fun using the above rules.

-For $N_f=0$, there are two identical irregular singularities $a$, the collision will produce an irregular singularity with order of pole $r=2+2/3$.
+For $N_f=0$, there are two identical type I irregular singularities with pole order $1+1/3$, the collision will produce a type I irregular singularity with order of pole $r=2+2/3$.
 The AD theory from this irregular singularity is $(A_2, A_1)$ theory.
 The AD theory found in \cite{Eguchi:1996vu} is actually $(A_1, A_2)$ theory, which are indeed identical as we show later.
-There are parameters in the UV which are just the Coulomb branch operators; for the corresponding AD theory, one also have two operators: a relevant operator and a coupling constant.
+There are two parameters in the UV which are just the Coulomb branch operators; for the corresponding AD theory, one also have two operators: a relevant operator and a coupling constant.
+So the UV parameters and IR parameters match.

 For $N_f=2$, there are two type II irregular singularities if we put one brane on left and right side.
 The collision will produce a type I singularity with $r=3$.
 The AD points corresponding this singularity are in fact as that same found in \cite{Eguchi:1996vu}, which is actually the $(A_2, A_2)$ theory.
 The UV theory has four parameters: two mass parameters and two Coulomb branch operators.
-The AD theory also have two mass parameter, and one Coulomb branch and one coupling constant.
+The AD theory also have two mass parameter, and one Coulomb branch operator and one coupling constant.

 For $N_f=3$, one put all three branes on one side, then there would be a type I irregular singularity, a full regular singularity and a simple regular singularity.
 The collision between the irregular singularity and the full regular singularity produce a type I irregular singularity with $r=2+1/3$.
+Our AD theory is described by a type I irregular singularity with pole order $r=2+1/3$ and a simple regular singularity.
 The AD theory is a type IV theory with 5 parameters which match the UV theory.

 For $N_f=4$, the splitting is $4=3+1$.
 There would be a type II irregular singularity, a full regular singularity and a simple regular singularity.
 By colliding the irregular singularity and the full regular singularity, one find a type IV AD theory with 6 parameters.